 - How flexibly their access to libraries is scheduled, and

 - How much they borrow library materials for use elsewhere.

 Find out what years of research tell us about why libraries matter from Keith Curry Lance and Debra E. Kachel at Phi Delta Kappan and then visit I Love Libraries to understand how they help to ensure student success rates!

 For more information about the M.C.
-Riley Elementary School & ECC Library, email Ms. Harris, Media Assistant at email@example.com.
+Riley Elementary School & ECC Library, email Ms. Keyes, Librarian at email@example.com or Ms. Harris, Media Assistant at firstname.lastname@example.org.